yazio/ReadabilityModifier/README.md

 We are hiring
 -------------

-If you are interested in working on a well architected Nutrition & Health-App in a fully remote position, we´d love to hear from you!
+If you are interested in working on a well architected Nutrition & Health-App in a fully remote position, we'd love to hear from you!
 [Check our open positions](https://www.yazio.com/en/jobs) and feel free to reach out if you have any questions.